Denzil77777/TDPECV/README.md

-## Step 5: The Results you should see, once you type Terraform and Press Enter key
+##  The Results you should see, once you type Terraform and Press Enter key

 The available commands for execution are listed below.
 The primary workflow commands are given first, followed by